AWS Deployment Guide

 Connect to your managed control plane with the up ctx command.
 With your kubeconfig still pointed at the Kubernetes cluster where you installed the Upbound Space, run the following:

-This command updates your current kubecontext.
+This command updates your current kubectl context.
 You’re now connected to your managed control plane directly.
 Confirm this is the case by trying to list the CRDs in your managed control plane:

 kubectl get crds